(2 votes, average: 5.00 out of 5, rated)

 Prerequisite: The device should be connected to the Internet.

-The Windows Time Service is in charge of keeping your device’s system time and date accurate and synchronized with timestamp servers.
+The Windows Time Service keeps your device’s system time and date accurate and synchronized with timestamp servers.
 If the service is not functioning or has been improperly set up, it might create problems with SSL certificates, resulting in the err_ssl_bad_record_mac_alert error.

 Follow the steps given below to change the W32Time startup type: